 AV proposes to conduct operations in accordance with these restrictions.
-Given these conditions and restrictions, an equivalent level of safety will be provided by allowing operation of the Puma without a private pilot's certificate or a commercial pilot's certificate.
+Given these conditions and restrictions, an equivalent level of safety will be provided by allowing operation of the Puma with a private pilot certificate.
 The risks associated with the operation of the Puma (given its size, speed, operational capabilities, and lack of combustible fuel) are so much less than the level of risk associated with fixed wing and rotorcraft operations, both private and commercial, as contemplated by Part 61, that allowing operations of the Puma, as set forth above, meets or exceeds the present level of safety provided under 14 C.F.R. §§ 61.113(a) & (b) and 61.133(a).

-U.S. Department of Transportation September 10, 2014 Page Eight
+U.S. Department of Transportation September 24, 2014 Page Eight